michael-j-co/SongSwipe/README.md

 ## Features

 - **User Authentication**: Log in with your Spotify account to access your playlists.
-- **Create Playlists**: Enter playlist details such as title, tags, and description.
+- **Create Playlists**: Enter playlist details such as title and description to create a playlist on your spotify in real time.
+- **Edit Playlists**: Select an existing playlist from your Spotify profile to be edited.
-- **Select Playlists and Tracks**: Search and select playlists and tracks to add to your new playlist.
+- **Playlist Searching**:  Search for playlists created by spotify and other users to pull from when creating your own playlist.
-- **Undo/Redo**: Easily undo or redo your last action to refine your selections.
-- **Edit Existing Playlists**: Modify your existing Spotify playlists with a few clicks.
+- **Track Suggestion**: Swipe through suggested tracks from the playlists selected.
+- **Share Playlists**: Share the link to your newly edited or created playlist with others.
 - **Dark Mode**: Clean and modern dark-themed user interface.

 ## Demo

 A live demo of the app is available [here](#).
-(Replace with your actual link if hosted)
+This app is currently in development mode and is availble for up to 25 users.
+Spots are available - Contact me if you would like to test the app for yourself!

 ## Installation

-To run PlaylistBuddy locally, follow these steps:
+To run SongSwipe locally, follow these steps:

 1. **Clone the repository**: